-During the initial engine break-in period, change the oil filter (Part No. 126-95 for Briggs & Stratton engines or Kohler Part No.12 050 01-S for Aegis engines) when the oil is changed.
-After that, change the oil filter every 50 hours.
+Change the oil filter when the oil is changed (Part No. 126-95 for Briggs & Stratton engines or Kohler Part No. 12 050 01-S for Aegis engines).

 Before installing the new filter, lubricate the rubber filter gasket with clean engine oil.
 Screw the filter on by hand until the gasket contacts filter adapter.
 Tighten 1/2 to 3/4 turn more.
 Start and run engine to check for oil leaks.
 Stop engine and re-check oil level.
 Add oil if required.